hangnt1623/Python_E-commerce_RFM-Analysis-for-Customer-Segmentation/README.md

 ![image](https://github.com/user-attachments/assets/fd742b3c-62d3-408d-8c83-61022952a79e)

--> *Observation*
+📍***Observations:***
-- Overall
+- **Overall**
- + Heavily Skewed Data: All three charts (Recency, Frequency, Monetary) are strongly skewed right, showing most customers are in the lower ranges of buying frequency and total spend.
+ + *Heavily Skewed Data*: All three charts (Recency, Frequency, Monetary) are strongly skewed right, showing most customers are in the lower ranges of buying frequency and total spend.
- + "Long-Tail" Customer Presence: Despite the concentration at lower values, each distribution has a long tail, indicating a smaller but significant group of highly engaged and valuable customers.
+ + *"Long-Tail" Customer Presence*: Despite the concentration at lower values, each distribution has a long tail, indicating a smaller but significant group of highly engaged and valuable customers.
- + Conversion Opportunity: The combined view suggests a customer base where initial purchases are common, but transforming these into consistent, high-value engagement is a major challenge and primary growth area.
+ + *Conversion Opportunity*: The combined view suggests a customer base where initial purchases are common, but transforming these into consistent, high-value engagement is a major challenge and primary growth area.
-- Detail
+- **Detail**
-  + "New & At-Risk": Customers who recently bought (high Recency) but show low Frequency/Monetary.
+  + *New & At-Risk*: Customers who recently bought (high Recency) but show low Frequency/Monetary.
 Focus: Immediate engagement to prevent churn.
-  + "Lapsed Loyalists": Customers with low Recency, but historically high Frequency/Monetary.
+  + *Lapsed Loyalists*: Customers with low Recency, but historically high Frequency/Monetary.
 Focus: Targeted win-back campaigns to reactivate past value.
-  + "High-Value Champions": Customers consistently high in both Frequency and Monetary.
+  + *High-Value Champions*: Customers consistently high in both Frequency and Monetary.
 Focus: Retention, rewards, and fostering advocacy.

 ***Distributions (for outliers -> high spending)***